openfoodfacts/search-a-licious/README.md

 `make import-taxonomies`

-## Fundings
+## Thank you to our sponsors !

-This project has received financial support from the NGI Search (New Generation Internet) program, funded by the European Commission.
+This project has received financial support from the NGI Search (New Generation Internet) program, funded by the 🇪🇺 European Commission.
+Thank you for supporting Open-Souce, Open Data, and the Commons.

 <img src="./assets/NGISearch_logo_tag_icon.svg" alt="NGI-search logo" title="NGI-search logo" height="100" />
 <img src="./assets/europa-flag.jpg" alt="European flag" title="European flag" height="100" />